-Long serving Coventry Society member, Alan Griffiths, was awarded the MBE (Medallist of the Order of the British Empire) in the Queen’s Birthday Honours List this week.
+Long serving Coventry Society member, Alan Griffiths, was awarded the BEM (British Empire Medal) in the Queen’s Birthday Honours List this week.
 Alan received the award in recognition of his contribution to the community in Foleshill.

 Alan is the leading light in the Broad Street Meeting Hall in Foleshill.
 For many years Alan ran Broad Street Windows and generously provided a local community meeting hall in the former Salvation Army building, which was next to his premises.